List of Marvel Comics characters: K: Daniel Whitehall

 Daniel Whitehall is a British intelligence agent also known as the Kraken.

 An elite assassin and member of the terrorist organization Hydra, he also used the name and debuted in Secret Warriors #2 (March 2009).
 Writer/artist Jonathan Hickman stated in an interview with Comic Book Resources that "Kraken" is a new character.
 The other Hydra character with that name [Commander Kraken] was "a real b-list character and pretty lame.
 Our Kraken... has a long and elaborate history and we're going to be delving into that in a major way".
-Kraken is a legendary Hydra agent, whose existence had been unverifiable, until recently.
-Any S.H.I.E.L.D. agents that tried to find documented proof all disappeared.
+Kraken is a legendary Hydra agent whose existence could not be verified, as all of the S.H.I.E.L.D. agents who tried to find documented proof disappeared.
 The Kraken preferred to work behind the scenes, seeing it as his mission to help people become what they are meant to be, usually with dangerous results.
 For decades, he was responsible for developing Hydra's best assets, training their best talent.
 This involved a lot of human trafficking, theft, and murder.
 He was the head of the school that trained orphaned girls (including Ophelia Sarkissian) into human weapons.
 The original Kraken is Whitehall, but a second version stole his equipment and read his journals.

 Jake Fury

-It is revealed that this second version is actually Jake Fury having infiltrated Hydra's highest rungs to help Nick Fury bring about its destruction.
+The second Kraken is Jake Fury, who infiltrated Hydra to help Nick Fury bring about its destruction.

 Unnamed

-A new Kraken is seen when the new Madame Hydra is collecting members for the HYDRA High Council to assist Captain America, whose history had been altered by the Red Skull's clone using the powers of Kobik to include him always being a member of HYDRA.
+A new Kraken is seen when the new Madame Hydra is collecting members for the Hydra High Council to assist Captain America, whose history had been altered by the Red Skull's clone using the powers of Kobik to include him always being a member of Hydra.
 It is implied this person is someone Steve Rogers knows and believes to be dead.